guj/BeamBeam3DPlus/README.md

 	  python3 tunePlot.py -i tunefoot.bp/ -a x y  -3d -m 8

+	- Alternative is to list all the inputs in a config file, example contents see: plot.in and pass as -c: python3 tunePlot.py -c plot.in

 Workflow can be

       Simulation --- SST/BPFile --- Analysis ---- SST/BPFile --- Python